Franklyn Ajaye

 Franklyn Ajaye (born May 13, 1949) is an American stand-up comedian, actor, and writer.
-His nickname is "The Jazz Comedian" for his distinctive jazz-inflected style of delivery, timing, and use of silence.
 He released a series of comedy albums starting in 1973 and has acted in film and television shows from the 1970s through the present, including as a primary character in the 1976 ensemble comedy Car Wash and a supporting role in Sam Peckinpah's Convoy (1978).

 Life and career

-Ajaye was born in Brooklyn, New York, but raised in Los Angeles by a Sierra Leonean father, after whom he is named, and an American mother (named Quetta), making Ajaye, as he likes to joke, a "true African-American".
+Franklyn Ajaye Jr. was born in Brooklyn, New York, but raised in Los Angeles by a Sierra Leonean father (Franklin Ajaye Sr.) and an American mother (Quetta Curtis).
+This makes Ajaye, as he likes to joke, a "true African-American".
+He has a brother.
+Ajaye attended Dorsey High School in Crenshaw.

 He has released five comedy albums to date: Franklyn Ajaye, Comedian (1973), I'm a Comedian, Seriously (1974), Don't Smoke Dope, Fry Your Hair (1977), Plaid Pants and Psychopaths (1986), and Vagabond Jazz & the Abstract Truth (2004).
 The last two were recorded in Sydney and Melbourne, Australia.

-Ajaye made his network debut on The Flip Wilson Show in 1973 and made his first appearance on The Tonight Show Starring Johnny Carson a year later.
+He made his network debut on The Flip Wilson Show in 1973 and made his first appearance on The Tonight Show Starring Johnny Carson a year later.
 Ajaye emigrated to Melbourne, Australia, in 1997 but returns to the United States periodically to do work on television.
 His last American television appearance was on Paul Provenza's The Greenroom on Showtime in 2011.
 He is known in Australia for his appearances on The Panel and Thank God You're Here and for his popular one-man shows "Nothing But The Truth", "Talkin' Vagabond Jazz", and "Vagabond Jazz & The Abstract Truth" at the Melbourne International Comedy Festival.